-Assistant Professors Maria Rosales-Rueda and Jade Marcus Jenkins have received a $75,000 grant from the ESSPRI Center (UCI School of Social Sciences).
-They will be exploring the returns of an additional year of schooling in the case of state-mandated kindergarten.
+Assistant Professors Maria Rosales-Rueda and Jade Marcus Jenkins have received a $75,000 grant from the ESSPRI Center (UCI School of Social Sciences Economic Self-Sufficiency Policy Research Institute).
+They will be continuing their exploration of the returns of an additional year of schooling in the case of state-mandated kindergarten.
 Specifically, they will be examining the effects of state mandatory kindergarten requirements on long-run educational attainment and labor market outcomes.

 Dr. Rosales-Rueda studies human capital, health, development economics and applied econometrics.
 Dr. Jenkins’ work focuses on issues that are amenable to policy intervention, using diverse methods to evaluate program effects and make causal inferences.